 When someone says, “Scandinavian kitchen,” what comes to mind?
 You will probably think of all the kitchens you have seen in the IKEA catalogue, right?
 Well, the truth is that a Scandinavian kitchen style can be achieved in a variety of ways.

 For example, using shades such as aqua work really well to break up the often white or black scheme.
-This can be something really small such as the sides of your replacement kitchen doors or even the kitchen units themselves.
+This can be something really small such as the sides of your replacement kitchen doors or even the themselves.
 What you want to achieve is not only consistency but also grouping colours together in the same family.

-- Full height cabinets & single shelves
+Use Full height cabinets & single shelves

 One of the cornerstones of a Scandinavian kitchen design is the single shelf concept, as not only does it look incredibly modern, but it will also give your kitchen that Nordic edge.